Risk Spotter Searches Internal Data Lakes For Loaded Words

 First iteration finds sharp needles in e-mail and attachment haystacks

-“Out of 5000 e-mail, it can cut it down to 0.5% for you to look at,” says Nick Brestoff, founder and CEO of Intraspexion and the inventor listed on all seven patents, although one medically-oriented patent was co-invented with his son, a doctor who envisions taking a similar approach to examining large volumes of electronic health records to correlate patient symptom complaints with diseases.
+“Out of just over 20,000 e-mails, it can cut it down to 0.25% for you to look at,” says Nick Brestoff, founder and CEO of Intraspexion and the inventor listed on all seven patents, although one medically-oriented patent was co-invented with his son, a doctor who envisions taking a similar approach to examining large volumes of electronic health records to correlate patient symptom complaints with diseases.

 In e-mail exchanges, Brestoff says he was a California litigator for 38 years.
 Before law school, though, he says he received a BS in engineering systems from UCLA and an MS in environmental engineering science from Caltech.
 After retiring, he says he founded his company, Deep Learning, “and started my second childhood.”